← Back to Blog

 Continuous integration pipelines

-The tests you wrote in the previous steps work by simulating requests to the API's endpoints.
-Since the handlers for those endpoints interact with the database, you will need a PostgreSQL database with the backend's schema for the duration of the tests.
-In the next step, you will configure GitHub Actions to run a test database (for the duration of the CI run) and run the migrations so that the test database is in line with your Prisma schema.
+The tests you wrote in part 2 and extended in part 3 send requests to the API's endpoints, and the handlers talk to the database.
+So the CI run needs a PostgreSQL database with the backend's schema for the duration of the tests.
+You'll configure GitHub Actions to start a throwaway Postgres database and apply the migrations before running the tests.

-Note: CI is only as good as the tests you wrote.
-If your test coverage is low, passing tests may create a false sense of confidence.
+Note: CI is only as good as your tests.
+If coverage is low, passing tests can create a false sense of confidence.

 Defining a workflow with GitHub Actions